What is Gingham? A Guide to the Pattern and Fabric

 Frequently asked questions about gingham

-What is the difference between plaid and gingham?
+What's the difference between plaid and gingham?

 Comments (0)